 Bravado is a way of covering up embarrassment.
 Adults use euphemisms to avoid being explicit.
 We don’t say a man impregnates a woman.
 We say a woman gets herself pregnant.
 The proactive male role is never explicitly referred to in everyday conversation.
 The result is that children grow up with no idea where babies come from.
 Men’s sexual references offend women, who prefer to avoid all direct references to intercourse.
 Movies use sound effects to imply off-screen sexual activity: a regular thumping (of a bed against a wall) and a woman moaning.
 Men laugh but women are embarrassed.

 There are many slang terms for intercourse, which are sexually explicit.
 Men talk about fucking, humping and banging which describe so succinctly the male urge to thrust into a vagina until ejaculation.
 Women are the people being humped or banged.
 Such terms offend women because they emphasise women’s role in providing an orifice to be penetrated.
 Shagging and screwing are used as more mutual terms, implying that a woman may be participating more proactively by assisting with penile stimulation.
-In an attempt at equality, women have recently starting using fuck to refer to the proactive female role of assisting with male arousal and penile stimulation.
+In an attempt at equality, women have recently starting using ‘fuck’ to refer to the proactive female role of assisting with male arousal and penile stimulation.

 Men are often aggressive and disrespectful towards women.
 So sex is essentially women’s only bargaining advantage.
 A woman sees sex primarily as a gift that she confers on a man as a sign of her approval.
 A woman uses sex, to some degree, to control a man.
 If he is admiring and amenable to her wishes, she offers him the sex he wants.
 If he is not, she withholds sex.

 One would think that heterosexual men would want to protect and love women.
 Yet men abuse women, assault them, rape them and even kill them.
 Strangely, only heterosexual men attack women.
-Men abuse prostitutes because of their resentment of women (their partners) who withhold sex.
+Men abuse prostitutes because of their resentment of women in their lives who withhold sex.
 If women were as willing as the fantasy implies, men would have no reason to harm a source of sexual pleasure.
 Some men are much more inclined to violence than others.
 Most men simply find another partner or sexual outlet.

 In species where there is a struggle before the female submits to coitus, the male must be physically dominant and capable of controlling the female.
 In the ultimate act it is the male which more often mounts in back of the female and makes the active pelvic thrusts which effect intromission.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)